mallocator/Winston-Rolling-File-Appender/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mallocator/Winston-Rolling-File-Appender/badge.svg?branch=master)](https://coveralls.io/github/mallocator/Winston-Rolling-File-Appender?branch=master)
 [![Dependency Status](https://david-dm.org/mallocator/Winston-Rolling-File-Appender.svg)](https://david-dm.org/mallocator/Winston-Rolling-File-Appender)

-A rolling file transport for the logging library winston for node.js.
+A rolling file transport for the logging library Winston for node.js.
 This transport has been modified from the original transport to create a log file for each day.

-If configured with my.log as filename, the generated files will be for example:
+If configured with my.log as the filename, the generated files will be, for example:

 	my.2012-08-01.log
 	my.2012-08-02.log